saadalifazaman/saadalifazaman.github.io/_portfolio/02-undergraduate-thesis-biofouling-detection.md

 ---
 title: "Biofouling & Corrosion Identification System Using Deep Learning"
 excerpt: "Built a real-time hull inspection prototype using YOLOv8 segmentation variants on a self-collected fouling dataset and a public corrosion dataset.
 Achieving fouling detection F1 of 0.90 at confidence 0.68, with qualitative validation on both fouling and multi-class corrosion detection.
-Funded by RISE, BUET."
+Funded by RISE, BUET.
 <br/><img src='/images/thesis-detection-demo.gif'>"
 collection: portfolio
 ---